joshiggins/joshiggins.github.io/_posts/2017-01-25-getting-secrets-into-docker.md

 ## Docker secrets

-Docker has introduced support for [secrets](https://docs.docker.com/engine/reference/commandline/secret/) and while it is well suited for including passwords, API keys, and other information like that, the idea of include a binary blob to include more complex data than a string just feels messy.
+Docker has introduced support for [secrets](https://docs.docker.com/engine/reference/commandline/secret/) and while it is well suited for including passwords, API keys, and other information like that, the idea of including a binary blob to include more complex data than a string just feels messy.

 It's also not clear how to persist these secrets, and if you want any kind of version control you have to do it yourself.